Dululu – little village gateway to big adventure

 Are there camping grounds in Dululu?

 The Dululu Rest Area is next door to the tennis courts and serviced with toilets and new sheltered picnic facilities.
-For a small charge, campers can use the 48-hour powered sites at the rear of the courts, complete with hot showers for a donation.
+For a small charge, campers can use the short stay (7 nights max stay) powered sites at the rear of the courts, complete with hot showers for a donation.

 - Lake Pleasant